garyodonoghue/GuitarPracticePlus/README.md

-windowsApp
+GuitarPracticePlus
 ==========

-Some windows mobile application
+Some windows mobile application used as a guitar aid.
+Includes metronome, tuner, looper and chord library